CRadivoyevitch/IT1025Repo/Lab2/readme.md

 # Data Representation

-Explain the difference between decimal, binary and hexadecimal numbers While Decimal is a numeric value such as 47, 250, etc, Binary is composed purely of '0' and '1'.
+Explain the difference between decimal, binary and hexadecimal numbers:
+ While Decimal is a numeric value such as 47, 250, etc, Binary is composed purely of '0' and '1'.
 Binary utilizes Base 2, whereas Hexadecimal uses base 16, which means larger numbers can be represented, meaning larger computations are possible.

 ## Hexadecimal Color Representation